Table of contents

 You must provide proof of funds through official documents from banks or financial institutions where you hold accounts.
 These letters must:

-• Be printed on official letterhead
+• Be printed on official bank letterhead

 • Include the bank’s contact information

-• Provide account details:
+• Include account details:

 • Account numbers

-• Opening dates
+• Account opening dates

 • Current balances